 Hydrolysis

 Hydrolysis demonstrates only primary degradation, products need to be assessed for possible PBT/vPvB properties.
 Annex XIII points out the need for assessment of “relevant constituents of a substance, and relevant transformation and/or degradation products” for identification of PBT/vPvB substances.
 Hydrolysis rate constants measured in pure water may also not reflect rate constants in sediments or soil (ECHA 2017), e.g. partitioning behaviour and a potential for ionisation must be taken into account.
 Fast hydrolysis alone cannot lead to a conclusion on non-persistence (Gartiser et al. 2015).
 There is no criterion for hydrolysis in Annex XIII, however in a weight of evidence approach data on hydrolysis can be used for the assessment.
 As outlined in the ECHA guidance (ECHA 2017), hydrolysis kinetics depend strongly on the pH as well as other less predictable factors as dissolved organic carbon (i.e. the sorption behaviour of the substance).
 There are substances exhibiting rapid hydrolysis rates which are well known to be persistent in soil and/or sediment.
 Further, the fate of the potentially stable hydrolysis product should also be considered for potential PBT properties.
-Therefore, fast hydrolysis alone cannot be considered as an indicator of non-persistence.
+Therefore, fast hydrolysis, alone, cannot be considered as an indicator of non-persistence.

 Transformation products